Conformal field theory on the plane: Basic consequences of conformal symmetry

 Inserting the decomposition of the identity \eqref{oss} on a contour $C$ amounts to cutting the space into two pieces, and in each piece replacing the resulting hole with a puncture -- an insertion of a field $V_{\sigma}(x)$ for some $x$.
 If we view the space near the contour $C$ as a cylinder, this can be drawn as follows:

 In the case of a topologically trivial contour $C$, this equality amounts to using OPEs for replacing all fields within $C$ with one field $V_\sigma(x)$.
 If on the other hand $C$ is a non-contractible cycle, then this equality is nontrivial even in the absence of fields.
-If we studied a model on a torus with complex modulus $\tau$, then we could obtain a nontrivial constraint on the spectrum by applying eq. \eqref{cscc} to the partition function (the zero-point function) using two topologically inequivalent contours.
+If we studied a model on a torus, then we could obtain a nontrivial constraint on the spectrum by applying Eq. \eqref{cscc} to the partition function (the zero-point function) using two topologically inequivalent contours.
 The study of constraints of this type is called the \textbf{\boldmath modular bootstrap} .

-We will however only consider topologically trivial spaces (that is, surfaces of genus $g=0$), without assuming our models to be defined on spaces of nonzero genus.
-For our purposes, the axiom of the existence of the OPE will therefore be general enough.
+We will only consider conformal field theories on the sphere, which are consistent if they have commutative, associative OPEs.
+For consistency on arbitrary Riemann surfaces, we would need to impose the further condition that torus one-point functions are invariant under modular transformations \cite{ms89b}.